fleetdm/fleet/docs/01-Using-Fleet/configuration-files/README.md

 ##### Recent Vulnerabilities

 The following options allow the configuration of a webhook that will be triggered if recently published vulnerabilities are detected and there are affected hosts.
+A vulnerability is considered recent if it has been published in the last 2 days (based on the National Vulnerability Database, NVD).

 - `webhook_settings.vulnerabilities_webhook.enable_vulnerabilities_webhook`: true or false.
 Defines whether to enable the vulnerabilities webhook.
 - `webhook_settings.vulnerabilities_webhook.destination_url`: the URL to POST to when the condition for the webhook triggers.